kapistelijaKrisu/a-stars-in-map/doc/TestDoc.md

 ## Not testing
 * Output - Reason UI is not a priority.
 * Classes requiring runtime, hardware, directory structure information or writing into a file.
-These are listed in build.gradle under jacocoTestReport task. - Reason they might pass even though under different environment conditions they would fail.
+These are listed in build.gradle under jacocoTestReport task. - Reason they might pass test but under different environment conditions they would not work.